Most common problems

 Politics

-I've been contacted about the problems with government, I wrote a short piece on corruption and manipulative policies, my conclusion was a return to the old ways.
+Problems with government, I wrote a short piece on corruption and manipulative policies, my conclusion was a return to the old ways.
 That means innocent till proven guilty and the people are in charge.
 They are now contemplating their future as a machine has just been instructed to use the vote on automatic (always do the right thing.)

-It needs a rule: you have to have a reason.
+It needs a rule you have to have a reason.
 You can’t just reject someone, you need to have an objection, valid and holding.

 How do I do it